5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 I’m talking about Nice.
 No not the trendy word, its close relative: Nice the city of sunshine in France along the famous Cote d’Azur.

-Even though cycling and Nice didn’t have the best start together, I think we can agree on blaming Covid for this reason.
-You can also blame Covid for your poor race or training results (it may help in short term).
+Even though cycling and Nice didn’t have the best start together, I think we can agree on blaming COVID-19 for this reason.
+You can also blame COVID-19 for your poor race or training results (it may help in the short term).
 Anyways, there might be 100 good reasons to choose Nice as your training camp destination for Winter.
 But I think a few will be enough.

-Let’s start with the fundamentals: Nice is easily accessible with its own airport that is reachable from more than 30 different countries, including non-europe ones.
-Even travelling by train only takes about 6 hours from Paris.
+Let’s start with the fundamentals: Nice is easily accessible with its airport that is reachable from more than 30 different countries, including non-Europe ones.
+Even traveling by train only takes about 6 hours from Paris.
 Congratulations, you have the unique opportunity to take on your own Paris-Nice.

 Choices are almost unlimited.

-Easy, steady coasting towards the border of Italy is done relatively quick.
+Easy, steady coasting towards the border of Italy is done relatively quickly.
 And the epic city of San Remo is only about 50km away from outer Nice.
-Imagine perfect French sun and sea, seeing your idols down the road and additionally a coffee stop in San Remo.
+Imagine perfect French sun and sea, seeing your idols down the road, and additionally a coffee stop in San Remo.

 Tell me a more perfect bike ride!